Dr-B-Mondal-s-class/compiler-design-laboratory-1-snandans/Day 4/Readme.md

        ramu is not a keyword

-## 4.2 Lex Program to count no of vowels and consonants in input stream
+## 4.2 Lex Program to identify operator
     Sample Input -
        +
        /